adam-p/adam-p.github.com/resume/index.md

 ##### OSes

-Windows, Linux, Mac, Solaris, iOS.
+Windows, Android, Linux, Mac, Solaris, iOS.

 ##### In general

-If I don’t already know it, I can pick it up quickly and adeptly.
+If I don’t already know it, I can get up to speed pretty quickly.

 ## Experience